hawkticehurst/musician-meetup/README.md

 **Include an architectural diagram mapping 1) all server and database components, 2) flow of data, and its communication type (message?
 REST API?).**

+### Infrastructure

+Users will interact exclusively with our website/domain container, hosted by AWS, and that (Docker) container will interact with our web server handlers.
+In our backend, user/meetup information will be stored in a MySQL database, and session information will be stored in a Redis database.
+Between our Web UI and our session information wel will have a Gateway setup, and this will interact with the Web UI using a REST API.

 Being created on Draw.io

 **A summary table of user stories (descriptions of the experience a user would want) in the following format (P0 P1 means priority.
 These classifications do not factor into grading.
 They are more for your own benefit to think about what would be top priorities if you happened to run out of time.
 Mark which ones you think make up the minimal viable product)**